 Twelve people hospitalized, with one person dying from a listeria infection tied to packaged salad

-- Dole shuts down plant that made salads and has pulled all products made from that plant
+Dole shuts down plant that made salads and has pulled all products made from that plant

-Friday that the salads were sold under a variety of names and came from a processing facility in Springfield, Ohio, run by Dole.
+The Centers for Disease Control and Prevention said Friday that the salads were sold under a variety of names and came from a processing facility in Springfield, Ohio, run by Dole.

 An investigation began in September, the CDC said, but the source of the infections was unknown until this month when lab tests confirmed listeria in salads collected from the Springfield facility.

 The CDC is warning people not to eat salads packaged under the name Dole, Fresh Selections, Simple Truth, Marketside, The Little Salad Bar and President’s Choice.
 The salads are sold to restaurants as well.
-If you have one of these packaged salads in your fridge look for the letter “A” at the beginning of the manufacturing code.
+If you have one of these packaged salads in your refrigerator, look for the letter “A” at the beginning of the manufacturing code.
 Those are the ones you want to throw away.

-Friday.
-In addition to the states where people have been hospitalized, the states also included in the voluntary recall are: Alabama, Connecticut, Florida, Georgia, Illinois, Kentucky, Louisiana, Maryland, Minnesota, Missouri, Mississippi, North Carolina, Ohio, Tennessee, Virginia, and Wisconsin.
-Three Canadian provinces are also included in the voluntary withdrawal: Ontario, New Brunswick, and Quebec.
+The U.S. Food and Drug Administration announced a recall Friday.
+In addition to the states where people have been hospitalized, the states also included in the voluntary recall are: Alabama, Florida, Georgia, Illinois, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, North Carolina, Ohio, Tennessee, Virginia and Wisconsin.
+Three Canadian provinces are also included in the voluntary withdrawal: Ontario, New Brunswick and Quebec.

-known by its scientific name of Listeria monocytogenes, is the bacterium that causes listeriosis, an infection that affects the gastrointestinal tract.
+Listeria, also known by its scientific name of Listeria monocytogenes, is the bacterium that causes listeriosis, an infection that affects the gastrointestinal tract.
 This serious infection can cause temporary problems such as a high fever, abdominal pain and diarrhea, headaches, stiffness and nausea.
 It can be particularly dangerous for pregnant women, the elderly, children and anyone with a weak immune system due to a chronic condition.
 Some infections are so serious they can cause death.